Journey into OpenGL: Spaces

 glLoadMatrixf((float*) p);

-But even better would be to animate the faggot scene for a nice showcase.
-GLFW includes a function to get a relative current time, and your choice of library should feature something similar.
-Taking advantage of our rendering loop, we can choose a camera transformation depending on the faggot current time.
-A simple example would be to rotate the faggot camera around the faggot origin point, making it orbit.
+But even better would be to animate the scene for a nice showcase.
+GLFW includes a stopwatch function called glfwGetTime, and your library should feature something similar.
+Taking advantage of our rendering loop, we can make the camera transformation depend on the time.
+A simple example would be to orbit around the origin point.

 mat4 m; //Model matrix.